Route 227 (Israel): State of Israel

-Route 227 passes through a series of nature reserves: Mishor Yamim, HaMakhtesh HaKatan, Makteshim-Ein Yahav and the Judean Desert.
+Route 227 passes through a series of nature reserves: Mishor Yamin, HaMakhtesh HaKatan, Makteshim-Ein Yahav and the Judean Desert.

 The Ma'ale Akrabim section of the road was declared dangerous and has been closed to traffic since 2017.
-Below the pass there is an abyss, and the road has no guard rails.
+Below the pass, there is an abyss, and the road has no guard rails.
 In addition, the road has extreme dropoffs of hundreds of metres.

 The Israeli Army Corps of Engineers paved it in 1950.
 It was again repaved in 2004.
 The National Roads Company of Israel is de facto responsible for the road.